puppetlabs/puppetserver/documentation/configuration.markdown

     * `master-var-dir`: Optionally, set the path to the Puppet variable directory.
 If not specified, uses the Puppet default `/var/lib/puppet`.
     * `max-active-instances`: Optionally, set the maximum number of JRuby instances to allow.
 Defaults to 'num-cpus - 1', with a minimum default value of 1 and a maximum default value of 4.
+    * `max-requests-per-instance`: Optionally, set the maximum number of HTTP requests that may be handled by a given JRuby instance.
+When a given JRuby instance reaches this limit, it will be flushed from memory and replaced with a fresh one.
+This can be useful for working around buggy module code that would otherwise cause memory leaks, but comes at the cost of a slight performance penalty whenever a JRuby must be flushed and must reload all of the Puppet Ruby code.
+If this setting is not provided, the default value is 0 and the behavior is to not do any automatic flushing of the JRuby instances; this configuration provides maximum performance for deployments where memory leaks from module code are not an issue.
     * `borrow-timeout`: Optionally, set the timeout when attempting to borrow an instance from the JRuby pool in milliseconds.
 Defaults to 1200000.
 * The `profiler` settings configure profiling:
     * `enabled`: if this is set to `true`, it enables profiling for the Puppet Ruby code.
 Defaults to `false`.